ApurvaBhargava/apurvabhargava.github.io/writeups/minigrid-latent-planning-disentangled.md

 * Static invariance: $\lambda_{\text{inv}} \approx 0.1$,
 * Reconstruction: $\lambda_{\text{rec}} \approx 1.0$.

-Training for at least as many epochs as the vanilla model is important, since the disentangled model is slightly more complex.
+Training for at least as many epochs as the single-latent model is important, since the disentangled model is slightly more complex.

 ---

 ## 5. Further Ways to Improve Performance

-Considering the current disentangled model is already outperforming the vanilla baseline, here are some directions to push it further.
+Considering the current disentangled model is already outperforming the baseline, here are some directions to push it further.

 ### 5.1 Model Object Dynamics Explicitly